Probing the cosmic sterile-neutrino background with IceCube: Introduction

+We refer the reader to Fig. 7 in Ref. \cite{IceCube:2025ary} for a compendium of fits to the parameters of astrophysical neutrino flux from various IceCube datasets.

-We begin with the ansatz that including ``dips" in the neutrino flux will result in a lower spectral index from the HESE sample and thus relax the tension.
-Such dips are a consequence of interaction between astrophysical neutrinos and cosmic background.
-If the interaction is through a s-channel process, then the absorption feature is narrowly located around the resonance energy $E_\nu^{\rm res} = M_X^2/2m_b$, where $M_X$ is the mass of the mediator and $m_b$ is the mass of the background particle.
-If the interaction is t-channel, then a broad spectrum feature is expected \cite{Mohanty:2018cmq}.
+The primary aim of this paper is to answer-- \emph{How are these fits affected if there are dips in the astrphysical neutrino spectrum?} Such dips are a consequence of interaction between astrophysical neutrinos and a cosmic background.
+If the interaction is through an $s$-channel process, then the absorption feature is narrowly located around the resonance energy $E_\nu^{\rm res} = M_X^2/2m_b$, where $M_X$ is the mass of the mediator and $m_b$ is the mass of the background particle.
+If the interaction is $t$-channel, then a broad spectrum feature is expected \cite{Mohanty:2018cmq}.
 In Ref. \cite{Esteban:2021tub}, the effect of non-resonant contribution to the process was found to be significant for larger couplings, and we have included them in our analysis.
 With only standard model interactions, the dip will occur for neutrinos with energy EeV \cite{Weiler:1982qy,Brdar:2022kpu}.
 However, if there are non-standard/secret interactions mediated by a MeV-scale boson, then the dips can occur in the TeV--PeV range \cite{Ng:2014pca}.
 In this paper, we study the scenario proposed in Ref. \cite{Chauhan:2018dkd} where the dip is caused by interactions between astrophysical neutrinos and a cosmic sterile-neutrino background.